This homemade pizza dough recipe is way easier than you think. Mix the flour together and watch the dough rise. Now, any night can be pizza night.

 Instructions

-- Combine yeast, salt, sugar, olive oil and water in a large 6 quart bowl, you can use a wooden spoon or stand mixer.
+- Combine the yeast, salt, sugar, olive oil, and water in a large 6 quart bowl.
+Mix with a wooden spoon or use a stand mixer.

-- Cover the bowl with plastic wrap and let the dough rise for about two hours.
+- Cover the bowl with plastic wrap and let the dough rise for about two hours before using or storing.

 Do you know how to make a croissant pizza dough crust?
 I'd like to make them instead of buying the frozen store bought type.